rwl/exip/include/README.txt

 /**
+ * @defgroup api Public API
+ *
+ * @brief Information on the public API (functions and data types) of the exip library *
+ * The folder /include contains the public interface of the EXIP library.
+ * Applications using EXIP should include these headers for the library
+ * declarations.
+One more header - exipConfig.h is also needed.
+ * It is dependent of the platform and is located in the build directory
+ * for each target platform.
- * @file README.txt
+ *
  * @date Feb 15, 2011
  * @author Rumen Kyusakov
- * @version 0.1
+ * @version 0.4
  * @par[Revision] $Id$
+ *
  */

-Efficient XML Interchange Processor

-This folder contains the public interface of the EXIP library.
-Applications using EXIP should include this headers for the library declarations.
-One more header - exipConfig.h is also needed.
-It is dependent of the platform and is located in the build directory